clopezx/earm/doc/intro.rst

 What is EARM?
 -------------

-The Extrinsic Apoptosis Reaction Model (EARM), is a family of novel and previously published models of the Bcl-2 protein network, all written using the Python software framework PySB.
+The Extrinsic Apoptosis Reaction Model (EARM), is **a family of novel and previously published models of extrinsic apoptosis, focusing on variant hypotheses for how the Bcl-2 protein family regulates mitochondrial outer membrane permeabilization (MOMP).** All models are written using the Python software framework PySB.

-The code in this Python package currently contains 15 distinct models, each with varying scope and reaction topologies for the Bcl-2 family protein network which regulates mitochondrial outer membrane permeabilization (MOMP).
-The set of models includes:
+The models in this Python package implement 15 different mechanistic hypotheses for MOMP regulation by the Bcl-2 protein family, including

-- 3 novel MOMP models of expanded scope that are unique to EARM and heretofore unpublished
+- 3 novel MOMP models of expanded scope that are unique to EARM and are described in Lopez et al. (2013), ([Lopez2013]_)
 - 5 MOMP models with hypothetical reaction topologies previously described in Albeck et al. (2008) PLoS Biology, Figure 11 ([Albeck2008]_)
 - 6 MOMP models drawn from three papers from the research group of Pingping Shen